Filin2hat/java-diplom/README.md

-# Converter to text graphics
+# Converter to text graphics.

 This application converts jpg to character graphics.